Felix-Voyle/Tekker-Tracker-MS1/readme.md

 - Balsamiq
   * Balsamiq was used to create wireframes during the design process and updating them during my project when i realised some of my original design ideas may not work so well.

-### Features to implement in the future
-- Complete the upload form when i have the relevant skills.
-I would also like a "successful upload" message to pop up upon a user uploading their content.
-This was outside my current skillset.

 # Testing
 - Used the W3C Markup Validator and W3C CSS Validator to check every page of the project to ensure there were no syntax errors.